pkErbynn/learn-web-technologies/presentations and labs/Module 2 - Intro to Db with Postgres/Databases with Postgres.md

 * Display the student with the high score.
 * What is the total score of all the students?
 * Stretch
-    * Create another possible table and make a reference to it from the student table
+    * Create another possible table and make a reference to it from the student table using a foreign key.
+    *